aduuub/QuickRosterWebsite/readme.txt

 This website is the home page of my Android Application, QuickRoster.
-In future versions it will be intergrated with the same  database that android app is connected to, to offer a web version.
+In future versions it will be intergrated with the same database that the android app is connected to, in order to offer a web version of QuickRoster.

 -----------------------------------------------
 SOURCES AND CREDITS: